samanthaandrews/samantha-andrews/posts/artists-way.md

 ![workaholism is a block, not a building block](https://res.cloudinary.com/djrxspb6p/image/upload/v1634773037/blog/artists_way/artists_way_16_lpjj4w.jpg)

 Personally I struggle with workaholism, which became clear to me this year when I felt mentally and emotionally fragmented.
 Something was off balance, and that something was me neglecting to nurture my creative practice in any meaningful way.
-Luckily I found this balance through the new job that I started in July, which only requires me to work 35 hours a week.
-Now, at exactly 3:30 PM every weekday, I leave the house, walk to a nearby coffee shop, and spend an hour or two nurturing my creative projects.
+Luckily I found this balance through my 35 hour work week and daily coffee shop walks where I spend time nurturing creative projects.

 I'm learning to balance the left and right sides of brain, and the result has been an overall feeling of wholeness.

 ## Week 11: Recovering a sense of autonomy